Park & Shop (Cleveland Park, Washington, D.C.)

 The Park & Shop is one of the earliest examples of a small center with dedicated on-site parking in front.

 Park & Shop, also known as Sam's Park and Shop, in the Cleveland Park neighborhood of Washington, D.C., is one of the first neighborhood shopping centers (or strip malls).
 It opened in 1930 with 11 tenants and was anchored by two grocery stores: an A&P and a Piggly Wiggly.
-The center is still in operation, currently anchored by Target.
+The center is still in operation, though largely empty since losing its anchor Target store in late 2025.
 It was built in an L shape with dedicated parking space for shoppers in the front, a novelty at the time.
 This stood in contrast to the limited availability and harried experience of street parking in front of stores lining busy streets.
 The original developer was Shannon & Luchs and the architect was Arthur B. Heaton.

-Stores mentioned in a 1930 ad were: